 Due to the nontraditional academic calendar of the MFE Program, a FAFSA must be filed twice to cover all four terms.
-For the Spring & Summer 2013 terms, students should complete the 2012-13 FAFSA at their earliest convenience.
-For the Fall 2013 & Winter 2014 terms, students should file the 2013-14 Renewal FAFSA, around June 2013.
+For the Spring & Summer 2018 terms, students should complete the 2017-18 FAFSA no later than March 1, 2018.
+For the Fall 2018 & Winter 2019 terms, students should file the 2018-19 Renewal FAFSA, by July 2018.

 Please email Haas Financial Aid firstname.lastname@example.org once you have completed a FAFSA as we manually package your award, due to the nature of your program's calendar.

 Federal Direct Unsubsidized Student Loans are non-need based loans.
+The program limit is $20,500.
 All students who meet general eligibility requirements may qualify for Federal Direct Unsubsidized Loans.
 Interest accrues from the date of the first loan disbursement.
-The interest that accrues is not compounded or capitalized during periods of enrollment; the accrued interest is only capitalized just prior to entering repayment.
+The interest that accrues is capitalized during periods of enrollment; the accrued interest is only capitalized just prior to entering repayment.

 Federal Direct Grad PLUS Loans are non-need based loans.
 Grad PLUS Loans are credit-based loans which require a credit check.
-To be eligible for a Grad PLUS loan you must meet the other general eligibility requirements for the Federal Student Aid Programs, and must not have an adverse credit history (i.e., currently no more than 90 days late on any debt and no bankruptcies or tax liens within the past 5 years; no defaults or adverse actions on any prior education debt).
+To be eligible for a Grad PLUS loan you must meet the other general eligibility requirements for the Federal Student Aid Programs, and must not have an adverse credit history (i.e. no more than 90 days late on any debt, no bankruptcies or tax liens within the past 5 years, and no defaults or adverse actions on any prior education debt).
 Students can borrow a Grad PLUS Loan up to the remaining total cost of education each year, minus any other expected financial aid.

-First, obtain a Department of Education Personal Identification Number (PIN) to file your FAFSA.
-This PIN is also used to sign your Master Promissory Notes and access your loan accounts online.
-Keep the PIN, even after graduation.
+First, obtain a Federal Student Aid ID (FSA ID) to file your FAFSA.
+This FSA ID is also used to sign your Master Promissory Notes and access your loan accounts online.
+Keep the FSA ID, even after graduation.
 It will facilitate loan repayment and monitor your loan balance.
-Visit www.pin.ed.gov for more information.
+Visit StudentAid.gov/fsaid for more information.

 |Application Process for Federal Loans|